mymh13/clo24-nikhal78-examwork/docs/journal/week_three.md

 Establishing the Bicep structure with modules and environment separation provides a solid foundation for infrastructure automation.
 The modular approach makes it easy to add new resources (Cosmos DB, Key Vault, etc.) as the project progresses.

 The App Service is now deployed and accessible via both the default Azure URL and the custom domain.
 DNS propagation was faster than expected, allowing immediate configuration of the custom domain binding.

-The next step is to configure the SSL certificate using the Docker-based Let's Encrypt approach documented in ADR-007.
+SSL certificate configuration was completed using the Docker-based Let's Encrypt approach documented in ADR-007.
+The process involved adding a DNS TXT record at Loopia, generating the certificate via Certbot, converting to PFX format, and uploading to Azure.
+A key learning was that the Free tier does not support SSL certificate bindings - the Azure CLI commands failed silently without clear error messages, making it difficult to diagnose.
+The issue was only discovered when attempting to bind the certificate through the Azure Portal, which explicitly stated that Basic tier or higher is required.
+Upgrading to Basic B1 enabled the SSL binding functionality, and the certificate was successfully bound via the portal.
+The custom domain is now fully functional with HTTPS at `https://ticket.mymh.dev`.

 ---

 ## Next Steps (Week 4)

 Examples:
-- Configure SSL certificate for `ticket.mymh.dev` using Let's Encrypt (Docker approach from ADR-007).
-- Test first deployment via CD workflow to App Service.
+- Test first deployment via CD workflow to App Service (Blazor landing page).
 - Introduce Application Insights for basic telemetry.
 - Begin adding Cosmos DB module to Bicep infrastructure.
 - Prepare pipeline for API containerization.